Pusat Kraftangan Sabah (PKS)

 The main functions of PKS are to develop the State's ethnic handicraft heritage apart from being a centre of handicraft collection, training, R&D and marketing of handicrafts.
 PKS also act as a collaborator in the development and promotion of handicrafts at home and abroad as well as supporting the Federal Government's initiatives in realising the 'One Village One Product' concept.
 With the establishment of the RM30 million complex, new job opportunities and economic spillovers were created particularly in the rural areas.

-As a continuous effort to develop the industry since 2011, the Group has received the Federal Government's funds of RM34.9 million intended for the improvement and development of the handicraft industry in Sabah.
 Three aspects of development are being emphasised by PKS namely, Handicraft Management and Entrepreneurial Leadership, Craft Design and Machine Applications, and Arts Development.

 The Group is also working with reputable handicraft household and through such collaborations, youths are being exposed to gain the right knowledge in producing high quality batik.

 Since its establishment, PKS has built a strong platform in the market, making it a competitive brand.
 In 2014, PKS was awarded the Malaysia Good Design Mark by the Malaysia Design Council (an agency under the Ministry of Science, Technology and Innovation) which is the highest recognition for the quality of product design and manufacturing.
 Through its marketing arm, Kristal Handal Sdn.
 Bhd.
 (KHSB), PKS is the sole certified producer of batik in Sabah and was among the 51 batik entrepreneurs who received Batik Malaysia MS 692:2007 certification by the Malaysia Handicraft Development Corporation in November 2015.